 House Accounts exist in R365 to aid the User in automatically creating AR Invoices for the House Accounts at their Locations.
-When a House Account Payment Type appears on a Sales Ticket through your POS System, the Daily Sales Summary will display that transaction on the 'House Accounts' tab where it can be reviewed and assigned to the correct Customer record.
+When a House Account Payment Type appears on a Sales Ticket through the POS, the Daily Sales Summary will display that transaction on the 'House Accounts' tab where it can be reviewed and assigned to the correct Customer record.

 House Account Setup